 Roman perked up at the offer.
 Logan however, did not share his enthusiasm.

-He was unsure about how to reassure the baker though.
+Yet, he was unsure about how to reassure the baker.
 Wishing he was better at social interactions, he attempted to sooth the embarrassed man once again.

 “There is no need for any special treatment, though we appreciate it.
 You have been most kind to us already.”

-Knowing his words fell short, Logan attempted a smile, hoping to put the other at ease.
-Thankfully the energetic man seemed to be blessed with better social skills than Logan.
+Knowing his words fell short, Logan attempted a smile, no matter how uneasy the unfamiliar motion made him, hoping to put the other at ease.
+Thankfully the energetic man seemed to be blessed with better social skills than him.
 The smile he gave in return was very kind and genuine.
 And so pretty.
 Logan was blushing, he knew it.

 “O-kay then!
 Let’s get your order.
 My name is Patton by they way!
 Call me Pat, if you like!
 Like Pat-isserie?" he laughed at his own joke.
 "How rude of me!
 Here I go hugging people before I even introduce myself!”